tobiy105/personal-website/README.md

 ## Deployment

-I used Vercel to deploy my app since it's very to easy with Nextjs
+I used Vercel to deploy my app since it's very easy to deploy with Nextjs

 ## Built With